UpekkaChakma/the-game-shop-client/README.md

 ### `Authentication Part`
 1. Authentication with Firebase.
-2. Authentication methods are email-password, google and facebook.
+2. Methods are email-password, google and facebook.
+3. Users and Admin has different authentication method.